John Crerar (industrialist): Litigation over will

 After John's death, litigation arose over his will as distant relatives, mostly resident in North Easthope, near Stratford, Ontario, Canada, read of their exclusion from the bequests.
 The disputants claimed to be first cousins on his father's side, not blaming their omission on spite but on ignorance due to the early death of Crerar's father:

 …in his will, Mr. Crerar made no mention of his next of kin on his father's side and seemed to be ignorant of the fact that there were such next of kin; that he gave divers large bequests and legacies to his cousins on his mother's side; that he left no kin of nearer degree than first cousins and that complainants are his first cousins on his father's side and constitute all of his first cousins and next of kin, except the first cousins on his mother's side…

 The disputants listed in Crerar v.
 Williams [145 Ill.
 625; 34 N.E.
 467; 44 Ill.
 625] were: Donald Crerar, Peter Crerar, Mary Crerar, Catherine Cramb, Elizabeth McGregor, Duncan Stewart, Alexander Stewart, Peter Stewart, Margaret Crerar, Elizabeth Menzies, Catherine Forsythe, and Elizabeth McIntosh.
-They filed their suit on 28 May 1891, claiming in the writ to be "heirs at law of and next of kin to John Crerar, dec'd".
+They filed their suit on May 28, 1891, claiming in the writ to be "heirs at law of and next of kin to John Crerar, dec'd".

 The legal battle was fierce and protracted.
 The will was defended by the law firms of Williams, Holt and Wheeler, and Lyman and Jackson.
 After a defeat in the Circuit Court, the disputants appealed to the Illinois Supreme Court in Ottawa, Illinois.
-There, on 19 June 1893, the will was sustained in all its provisions.
+There, on June 19, 1893, the will was sustained in all its provisions.
 Central to the evidence was the fortitude with which John Crerar had drafted his monumental will.
 As Goodspeed writes, "It was not made in any immediate expectation of death.
 It was not the hurried work of the sick bed, but the well-considered, fully matured work of a man little past middle age, in the full vigour of health, with the possibility of many years of active life still before him… it was evidently the result of long reflection and final, deliberate, purpose."
 To the benefit of Chicago, the will was upheld.

 Middle name

-Many websites list John's middle name as “Chippewa”, but this unusual name does not appear in any sources from his lifetime.
-The earliest reference to “Chippewa” seems to be an unsourced edit to John's Wikipedia page made on 14 Dec 2011.
+Many websites list John's middle name as "Chippewa", but this unusual name does not appear in any sources from his lifetime.